tomblind/local-lua-debugger-vscode/resources/README.md

 # Local Lua Debugger for Visual Studio Code

-A simple Lua debugger for Visual Studio Code which suports Lua stand-alone interpreters as well as custom Lua executables/environments and requires no external dependencies.
+A simple debugger for Lua which supports stand-alone interpreters and custom environments which requires no additional dependencies.

 ---
 ## Features
 - Debug Lua in any environment that supports communication via stdio
-- Supports Lua versions 5.1, 5.2, 5.3 and [LuaJit](https://luajit.org/)
+- Supports Lua versions 5.1, 5.2, 5.3 and [LuaJIT](https://luajit.org/)
 - Basic debugging features (stepping, inspecting, breakpoints, etc...)
 - Conditional breakpoints
 - Debug coroutines as separate threads